 Trouble Next Door by Karen English, illustrated by Laura Freeman.
 I have mentioned The Carver Chronicles before and this is the latest book.
 I continue to enjoy this series with an African-American protagonist.
 Each book thoughtfully presents a moral dilemma that Calvin must work through as he learns how to make the right decisions, but the writing is by no means preachy or didactic.
 In this installment, Calvin gets a new neighbor who happens to be the school bully.

-Sam the Man and the Chicken Plan (series) by Frances O’Roark Dowell, illustrated by Amy June Bates.
-In the spirit of Henry Huggins, an independent-minded, 7 year old boy wants to earn some money.
+Sam the Man and the Chicken Plan (series) by Frances O'Roark Dowell, illustrated by Amy June Bates.
+In the spirit of Henry Huggins, an independent-minded 7 year old boy wants to earn some money.
 Along the way he acquires a chicken and befriends his cranky old neighbor.
-A wonderful book full of old-fashioned fun.
+A wonderful book full of old-fashioned fun and humor.

 Juana and Lucas by Juana Medina.
 Juana is a charming and plucky girl who narrates her experience living in Colombia.
 She has to learn English at school and she does like like it!
 But then her grandparents tell her they are going on a trip where English will come in handy and Juana discovers that learning English gets easier the more you practice.
 I love the mingling of Spanish and English in this book and Juana's way of expressing herself is wonderfully dramatic and charming.

 Mango and Bambang: The Not-A-Pig (series) by Polly Faber, illustrated by Clara Vulliamy.
-This is a lovely series from a British author.
-It has a wonderful, old-fashioned feel.
+This is a lovely series from a British author, with a wonderful, old-fashioned feel.
 Mango lives in a big city, with a lot of other busy people, including her very busy father.
-She feels a little lonely until she comes to the rescue of a frighted tapir named Bambang.
-The pair complement each other: Mango helps Bambang to navigate live in the city and to stay out of the clutches of Cynthia Prickle-Posset, a neighbor who collects Unusuals.
+She feels a little lonely until she comes to the rescue of a frightened tapir named Bambang.
+The pair complement each other: Mango helps Bambang to navigate life in the city and to stay out of the clutches of Cynthia Prickle-Posset, a neighbor who collects Unusuals.
 In return, Bambang helps Mango with her own special challenge.

 Squirrel in the House by Vivian Vande Velde, illustrated by Steve Bjorkman.
 This is the sequel to 8 Class Pets + 1 Squirrel ÷ 1 Dog = Chaos, which I have recommended so many times that if you haven't read it yet, I just don't know what to say. 🙂 Squirrel is back and when he discovers a just-built-for-squirrels entrance to Dog's house (aka the chimney) he goes in to check out the holiday festivities.
 When one of the kids heads out alone in the snow, Squirrel must figure out a way to lead the family to his rescue.